 How is the Tummy Tuck Procedure Performed?

-The tummy tuck procedure typically begins with an incision made across the lower abdomen, just above the pubic area and beneath the bikini line.
+The tummy tuck procedure begins with an incision made across the lower abdomen, just above the pubic area and beneath the bikini line.
 An incision may also be made around the belly button.
 At this time, the underlying abdominal muscles can be tightened, providing a stronger abdominal wall and reducing overall waist size.
 The skin and fat between the pubic area and the belly button is usually removed, and any loose tissue from above is pulled down and to the center.
 Finally, a new opening is made for the belly button at the proper position.

 Tummy Tuck vs. Liposuction